bcit-ltc/infrastructure-documentation/docs/infrastructure/infrastructure-details.md

 ## Load Balancer Roles

-`(?:prod|dev)-gate*` nodes run the community version of [HAProxy](http://www.haproxy.org/) as a layer 4 load balancer (LB).
-DNS entries are updated programmatically using an Ansible script; details are in the [HAProxy](https://issues.ltc.bcit.ca/ltc-infrastructure/haproxy) project.
+`(?:prod|dev)-gate*` nodes run the community version of [Traefik](https://traefik.io/) as a layer 4 load balancer (LB).
+DNS entries are updated programmatically using an Ansible script; details are in the [traefik-docker](https://issues.ltc.bcit.ca/ltc-infrastructure/traefik-docker) project.

-* HAProxy doesn't terminate SSL.
 * The LB's have `firewalld` configured to block most traffic.
 See the `base-firewalld-config` path in the [VM Node Configuration](https://issues.ltc.bcit.ca/ltc-infrastructure/vm-node-configuration) project for playbooks that set this up.

 ## Legacy Systems